 These headphones are quite well-built and feel solid enough to survive a few drops without too much damage.
 The buds are also advertised to be IPX8-rated for water resistance, although Mpow says they withstand sweat, light rain, and accident splashes, which doesn't quite match the description of an IPX8 rating since there's no mention of complete submersion.
 However, we don't test this so can't confirm their actual water-resistance rating.
 Overall, the headphones feel dense and the case also feels durable, although the lid hinge feels like the weakest link of the build.

 The Mpow M30 are very stable headphones that are great for sports.
-They come with multiple tip and stability fin sizes, which makes it easier for the user to find a stable fit.
+They come with multiple ear tip sizing options and, unlike the Mpow X5 Truly Wireless come with stability fins, which makes it easier for the user to find a stable fit.

 The Mpow M30 have a rather well-balanced sound profile, but it's slightly dark due to a small overemphasis in their bass range and a small lack of detail is some higher frequencies.
 Unfortunately, they don't have access to an EQ or even presets as they don't have an app.